-Service quality is generally typically using Key Performance Indicators (KPIs), defined in a Service Level Agreement (SLA).
+Service quality is typically measured using Key Performance Indicators (KPIs), defined in a Service Level Agreement (SLA).
 Not exactly an approach destined to explore the depth and breadth of the human emotional experience, is it?
 But if numbers don’t matter to the individual and their experience, how do you quantify service quality?

 I’ll start with the fundamentals, in the realm of IT Service Management what is ‘quality’?